Wanna sew a super easy skirt that is adorable, fun, sweet and innocent? Make yourself and easy bubble skirt that is both flattering and comfortable!

-This bubble skirt is so fun and not too complicated to make!
-It makes me feel like a school girl again and at almost 40, that is a huge deal!
-If you want to learn how to make a bubble skirt you’ll end up with one of the most flattering, pretty and comfortable skirts ever!
+I simply love this bubble skirt!
+It’s so fun to wear and not complicated to make!
+It makes me feel like a school girl again and at my age, that is a huge deal, I tell ya’!
+If you want to learn how to make a balloon skirt too, you’ll end up with one of the most flattering, pretty and comfortable skirts you’ll ever make!

-I absolutely love how slim this skirt makes me look!
+I absolutely love how slim this bubble skirt makes me look!
 It may seem like this skirt has quite the opposite effect on a woman’s body but it’s not, really.
-I don’t normally look this slim and tall and I have some love handles but this skirt hides all my flaws.
-And the high waistband makes my waist look way smaller than it truly is.
-Trust me, you’ll want to wear this skirt everywhere!
+I don’t normally look this slim and tall and I have some serious love handles but this balloon skirt hides all of my flaws.
+And the high waistband makes my waist look way smaller than it truly is and my legs a mile longg.
+Trust me, you’ll want to wear this bubble skirt everywhere!
+Ready to learn how to make your own?

 - Fabric for the skirt and waistband (I used some crepe satin, left from this A line dress)

-- Fabric for lining (I used tulle as I wanted my bubble skirt really puffy)
+- Fabric for lining (I used tulle as I wanted my bubble skirt to become really puffy)

 - Matching thread